lingfeishengtian/Fovus-Challenge/README.md

 # Fovus Challenge

+**NOTE:** I FULLY SUPPORT THE USE OF THIS CODE TO HELP YOU THROUGH YOUR INTERVIEW PROCESS ♥️♥️

 # Writeup on the Interview Process

 For those who stumble upon this repository, I warn you to against continuing this project.
 The company's requirements for the interview process are not only absurd, but is purposely designed to trap students and gain free labor.